Maghoumi/TransScale/README.md

 2D allocations can be automatically pitched if possible and the pitch values are converted to a number that can be treated as a regular "width" similar to any 2D allocated array.
 The wrapped pointers are extensions of CUdeviceptr which allows transparent manipulation using JCuda.

+Note that the project is still very immature and more features and samples may be added in the future.